ashleyfulks/trustBattery/README.md

 ### Problem

 When selecting another entity to interact with, evaluating the level of trustworthiness with that entity is a difficult problem to solve.
 Some entities are very trustworthy and could be implicitly trusted to behave in a fair manner.
 Other times unscrupulous entities look for honest people to take advantage of.
 This software system will establish a "measurement" of an entities trust through the feedback of their interactions with others in the network.
-This software is essentially a tool to use, as well as your own discretion, to decide to interact with another entity and if you do, where to set your expectation levels.
+This software is essentially a tool to use, as well as discretion, gut feelings, etc, to decide to interact with another entity and if you do, where to set your expectation levels.

 ### Who to trust?

 This app aims to solve the age old problem of who to trust.
 For example there are 10 carpenters in town and you need a deck built, who are you going to hire?
 The cheapest?
 The one with the most reviews?
 The highest rated one on Google?
 The one your friend knows is really good and fair?
 So many times people have become serial victims of "fly by night" entities whose aim is to take advantage of trusting people.
 This system will make it obvious who is the most trustworthy and fair business as the carpenters will be sorted according to trust level through their interactions with others, written in the immutable blockchain.
+There will be a quote and bid contract system to govern the dynamics of the interactions with the overall goal of establishing Harmony and highly desirable rewards in the interaction.

 ### Entities

 An entity may be:

 - An adult person (over 18 years old verified by social media account or email)
-- A juvenile (under 18 years old and has special rules)
+- A juvenile (under 18 years old and has more rules)
+- A child (under 13 and basic rule set)
 - A business (linked to website or person)
 - An organization such as charity (linked to website or person)
 - An institution such as government or political group (linked to person or website)